btfranklin/compendiumscribe/README.md

 ## Compendium Structure

 A compendium is modeled in memory using a tree-like structure.
-Nodes in the tree are Domains, which have Topics and Subdomains (which are structurally just Domains).
-There is also various metadata associated with each Domain and Topic.
+The root node of the tree is the Domain, which has Topics and a Sumamry.
+Each topic has various nodes associated with it containing metadata and content.

 Imagined as XML, the structure of a Compendium looks like this: